-You will live on campus typically for 45 to 60 days.
+Residential care requires you live on campus for approximately 45 to 60 days.
 Adults struggling with an eating disorder will benefit from an individualized treatment plan designed to heal physical health, mental health, and self-esteem.
 Through a variety of activities and therapies, in group and individual settings, you’ll build skills to create positive, lasting change in the way you think and behave when it comes to food, exercise, and body image.

 - Nutrition counseling